Alienbushman/LLM-Spire/README.md

 - Preferably cuda+cudnn if you want to run the models on a GPU

-Todos
+## Todos
-[] Expand the projects UI to be a bit more user friendly [] Live updates for GPU utalisation
+- [ ] Expand the project's UI to be a bit more user friendly
+- [ ] Live updates for GPU utilization
-[] More LLM's (hopefully some from ollama that do not need CUDA+cudnn to utalise the GPU) [] More customised prompts and integration with selection [] Lookups for old questions to a LLMs
+- [ ] More LLMs (hopefully some from Ollama that do not need CUDA + cuDNN to utilize the GPU)
-[] User sign in
+- [ ] More customized prompts and integration with selection
+- [ ] Lookups for old questions to LLMs
+- [ ] User sign-in
-[] User preference persistence
+- [ ] User preference persistence
-[] Finish the project's docker compose
+- [ ] Finish the project's Docker Compose